m1maker/FPRecorder/readme.md

     *   `wav`: Saves directly as a WAV file.
     *   Other formats (e.g., `mp3`, `ogg`, `flac`): Records as WAV first, then uses FFmpeg (via the `current-preset`) to convert to this format.
 The original WAV is then deleted.
     *   Default: `wav`
-*   `input-device`: Index of the default input device selected in the list (0-based).
+*   `input-device`: Index of the default input device selected in the list (0-based). *This is primarily for remembering the last selection and not typically manually edited.*
     *   Default: `0`
-*   `loopback-device`: Index of the default loopback device selected in thelist (0-based).
+*   `loopback-device`: Index of the default loopback device selected in thelist (0-based). *This is primarily for remembering the last selection and not typically manually edited.*
     *   Default: `0` (often "Not used" initially or if only one output)
 *   `sound-events`: Enable (`true`) or disable (`false`) beeps for actions like start/stop recording.
     *   Default: `true`